gearpump/gearpump/README.md

 Acknowledge
 ========================
-The transport code work is based on apache storm.
+The netty transport code work is based on apache storm.
 Thanks to apache storm contributors.